jeckman/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==
+ * Fixed bad define statement in publish_to_facebook.php.
+Resulted in warnings for users whose permissions did not allow writing to the debug file.

 = 2.5.3 =
  * Cleaned up typo in wpbook_cron which may have caused issues with comment import